The Aretalogy of Vanni Bossi

 Such quibbles aside (and they are minor quibbles indeed, which I mention as much for the consideration of other authors of future works than as critique in this particular case), the absence of the distinctive creator’s voice is one that is much felt in these pages, and like the author, it saddens me that readers lack the experience of Vanni Bossi’s presence, and his humble but stylish execution of his distinctive brand of magic.
 The Aretalogy of Vanni Bossi is a fitting tribute to a distinctive magical creator, who left a lasting mark on the world of magic.
 Ciao, mio bello amico.

 The Aretalogy of Vanni Bossi by Stephen Minch, published by Hermetic Press.
 Deluxe, leather and cloth bound; 206 pages with 400 line drawings by Tony Dunn; foreword by Roberto Giobbi.
 Available from Penguin Magic • $65

-See Vanni Bossi perform (in Italian) a version of “Framing the Sandman”
+Vanni Bossi Performance (in Italian) of “Framing the Sandman”

 Two coin routines, both included in Aretalogy